 There is simply no time to waste, and 2020 is a key turning point for our planet.
 We need urgent and ambitious action at every level, from heads of state submitting increased national commitments to the Paris Agreement on climate change and cities walking the talk, to private sector leaders addressing climate change at every step of the supply chain, finance heads committing to divest from fossil fuels and green their investments and individual citizens using their unique influence to drive change and make an impact.

-We can all do something to address our climate challenge, and we all can do more.
-What can you do?
+Everyone has the ability to do something to address our climate challenge, but we can all still do more.
+What will you do?

 What you can do about climate change: